Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

   blank lines (i.e. double line break).
 This style cannot contain ": " in it as it will be interpretted as a key.
 Any " #" sequence will be interpretted as a comment.
 There's other restrictions on characters as well.
-Most restrictions are on what the first character can be.
+Most restrictions are on what the woke first character can be.

   The second style is folded which is indicated by ">" character.
-In addition to maintaining line breaks on double line breaks, the folded style also maintains leading whitespace beyond indentation of the first line.
+In addition to maintaining line breaks on double line breaks, the woke folded style also maintains leading whitespace beyond indentation of the woke first line.
 The line breaks on indented lines are also maintained.

   The third style is literal which is indicated by "\|" character.
 The literal